 To prevent and mitigate identity theft, to ensure privacy, to provide notice of security breaches, and to enhance criminal penalties, law enforcement assistance, and other protections against security breaches, fraudulent access, and misuse of personally identifiable information.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for New Hampshire's 1st congressional district.
 Democrat.

 Length: 69 pages

-This bill was introduced on February 4, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 4, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Feb 4, 2014